LOS ANGELES LAX

 Terminal 8

-Los Angeles International Airport Terminal 8 serves United Airlines.
+Los Angeles International Airport Terminal 8 serves United Airlines and United Express, Great Lakes Airlines and occasional flights from Aer Lingus.
 It contains gates 80-88.

 Tom Bradley International Terminal

-The Tom Bradley International Terminal at Los Angeles International Airport serves Aer Lingus, Aeroflot, Air Pacific, Air Tahiti Nui, Alaska Airlines, All Nippon Airways, Asiana Airlines, British Airways, Cathay Pacific Airways, China Airlines, China Eastern, China Southern, Copa Airlines, El Al Israel Airlines, EVA Air, Japan Airlines, Korean Airlines, LAN (Chile), LAN (Peru), LTU International Airways, Lufthansa, Malaysia Airline, Mexicana Airlines, Philippine Airlines, Qantas-Flights, Singapore Airlines, Swiss International Air Lines Ltd., Thai Airways, United Airlines and Varig Brazilian Airlines.
+The Tom Bradley International Terminal at Los Angeles International Airport serves Aeroflot, Air Berlin, Air Pacific, Air Tahiti Nui, Alaska Airlines, All Nippon Airways, Asiana Airlines, British Airways, Cathay Pacific Airways, China Airlines, China Eastern, China Southern, Copa Airlines, El Al Israel Airlines, Emirates, EVA Air, Iberia Airlines, Japan Airlines, Korean Airlines, LAN (Chile), LAN (Peru), Lufthansa, Malaysia Airline, Mexicana Airlines, Philippine Airlines, Qantas, Singapore Airlines, Swiss International Air Lines, Thai Airways, and Turkish Airlines.

 Frequenty Asked Questions